-For my gelato flavor, I chose one scoop of carrot cake and scoop of pistachio almond.
+For my gelato flavor, I chose one scoop of carrot cake and a scoop of pistachio almond.

 The carrot cake gelato had chunks of actual carrot cake in it.
 It was out of this world!
 The pistachio was equally delicious.

 We decided to pick up their Easter donuts early Sunday morning.
-I was sad that the Cadbury egg donuts were sold out 🙁 Above we have salted chocolate caramel, coconut jellybean, chocolate sprinkles, glazed, cinnamon, spicy carrot cake, maple bacon, and chocolate glazed.
-The donuts were pretty dang good! *adding this to my Charlotte list* We cut them into little pieces so we could sample them all.
-To be honest, my FAVE donuts are the jelly filled ones.
+I was sad that the Cadbury egg donuts were sold out 🙁 Above, we have salted chocolate caramel, coconut jellybean, chocolate sprinkles, glazed, cinnamon, spicy carrot cake, maple bacon, and chocolate glazed.
+The donuts were pretty dang good! *adding this to my Charlotte list* We cut them into little pieces to sample them all.
+My FAVE donuts are the jelly-filled ones.

 I wish Charlotte had more dog parks!
 This is Frazier, and it’s located near uptown Charlotte.
-It’s pretty large and there are a lot of grassy and shaded areas for the pups to play.
+It’s pretty large, and there are many grassy and shaded areas for the pups to play.

 The boys were zonked.

-Since the gym was closed on Sunday, and there was no way I was going to go out for a run, we all headed to a hot yoga class.
+Since the gym was closed on Sunday, and there was no way I would go out for a run, we all headed to a hot yoga class.

 I loved the 95+ degree room.
 Sweating out all the toxins and getting in a deep stretch was just what I needed!
-I was actually feeling sick on Sunday, so I was nervous to do yoga, but it actually made me feel better.
+I was actually feeling sick on Sunday, so I was nervous about doing yoga, but it actually made me feel better.

 After yoga, we all headed to Bourbon N Burgers (formerly known as EDS) for lunch.
 Kyle and I split a turkey BLT avocado wrap with sweet potato fries.